-- Photo With Signature of Pope John Paul II
+- Zucchetto Belonging to Pope Saint John Paul II From 1999

-- John Paul II at World Youth Day in Denver, 1993
+- Chasuble Worn by the Pope Saint John Paul II For the Closing Mass of World Youth Day, Denver, 1993

-- Large Medal Commemorating the 25th Anniversary of Saint John Paul II Ordination
+- Reliquary Containing the Blood of Saint John Paul II

 A look back at John Paul II’s encyclical, Evangelium Vitae